arjkb/basics/README.md

 # Basics

-A minimal theme for those who like it simple.
+A minimal theme for those who like to keep it simple.
+Makes use of bootstrap.

 Based on the [Elephants theme](https://themes.gohugo.io/elephants/).

 ## Features

-* No javascript
+* Responsive theme
 * High contrast
 * Focus on content and readability